-Styrofoam is available to install as a support under any steel panel.
+Styrofoam is available to install as support under any steel panel.
 The steel panels supported by Styrofoam will allow for walking anywhere on a battened steel assembly.
-With this technique we can insert the foam blanks in just walking areas or over the entire roof.
+With this technique, we can insert the foam blanks in just walking areas or over the entire roof.

 Steel panels are the best product available for wind resistance.
 Most stone coated steel assemblies have 8 nails per panel.
 This gives the roof system extreme strength against wind uplift.
 Manufacturers commonly give a 125 mph wind warranty.

-Stone coated steel products have designer colors available in both solid and variegated colors.
+Stone-coated steel products have designer colors available in both solid and variegated colors.
 A benefit to stone coated panels is that the stone is actually granite with a ceramic finish.
 The ceramic has great color retention throughout its life.
-Painted steel panels commonly use a Kynar paint that is expected to last a long time.
+Painted steel panels commonly use Kynar paint that is expected to last a long time.
 This type of finish is common with Standing Seam panels.

 Appreciate Your Home with Quality Metal Roofing